The Best & Worst Mayonnaises—Ranked!

 Whole Foods 365 Mayonnaise

-Ingredients: Expeller Pressed Canola Oil, Whole Eggs, Filtered Water, Egg Yolks, Distilled Vinegar, White Mustard (Distilled Vinegar, Water, Mustard Seed, Salt, Clove), Salt, Lemon Juice Concentrate, Natural Flavor.
+Ingredients: Expeller Pressed Canola Oil, Organic Cage-free Whole Eggs, Filtered Water, Organic Cage-free Egg Yolks, Organic Distilled Vinegar, Sea Salt, Organic Mustard (Organic Distilled Vinegar, Water, Organic Mustard Seed, Sea Salt, Organic Spices), Salt, Lemon Juice Concentrate, Natural Flavor

 Tao put this product as a top contender because of its "expeller pressed canola oil, solid ingredient list, and lower sodium content compared to the other mayos."
 However, she noticed the natural flavor mentioned is a bit vague.